narfman0/bigquery-schema-coerce/README.rst

 TODO
 ----

+* If field is nullable and empty (e.g. ""), remove
 * Ingest schema from bigquery api
 * Deal with more complex records, perhaps GEOGRAPHY or ingesting a STRING and ensuring common formats are OGC Simple Features Specification